Hebrews: Use as synonym for "Israelites"

+Theologian Alexander MacLaren believes that Hebrew was a nickname for all migrants who migrated to Canaan from the other side of the Euphrates River (or the Jordan River), from the perspective of the 'long-settled' aboriginal inhabitants of Canaan.

 Use as synonym for "Jews"

-By the Roman period, "Hebrews" could be used to designate the Jews, who use the Hebrew language.
+"Hebrews" can be used to designate the Jewish people, who are considered to be the descendants of the Hebrew people.
 The Epistle to the Hebrews, one of the books of the New Testament, was probably directed at Jewish Christians.

 In some modern languages, including Armenian, Greek, Italian, Romanian, and many Slavic languages, the name Hebrews (with linguistic variations) is the standard ethnonym for Jews; but in many other languages in which both terms exist, it is currently considered derogatory to call Jews "Hebrews".

 Among certain left-wing or liberal circles of Judaic cultural lineage, the word "Hebrew" is used as an alternatively secular description of the Jewish people (e.g., Bernard Avishai's The Hebrew Republic or left-wing wishes for a "Hebrew-Arab" joint cultural republican state).
+It is also used in some circles as a secular description of people of Judaic cultural lineage who practice other religions or none, including Hebrew Catholics.

 Use in Zionism

-Beginning in the late 19th century, the term "Hebrew" became popular among secular Zionists; in this context the word alluded to the transformation of the Jews into a strong, independent, self-confident secular national group ("the New Jew") sought by classical Zionism.
+Beginning in the late 19th century, the term "Hebrew" became popular among secular Zionists.
+In this context, the word alluded to the transformation of the Jewish people into a strong, independent, self-confident secular national group ("the New Jew") sought by classical Zionism.
 This use died out after the establishment of the state of Israel, when "Hebrew" was replaced with "Jew" or "Israeli".

+David Ben-Gurion, the first Prime Minister of Israel, believed that the Hebrews were the indigenous inhabitants of Canaan that joined Abraham's religion, after he settled in the region.
+He also believed that not all Hebrews joined Jacob's family when they migrated to Egypt and later, birthed the generation of Hebrews that endured the Exodus.